Ace-c/hyprenv/README.md

 &nbsp;

-# Required Themes for Applications
+# Installing Following Themes for Applications

 > [!TIP]
-> If you want to Install different themes, then you have to do changes in script file located in `~/.config/hypr/scripts/`
+> If you want to install different themes and also sync them with the system, then you need to make changes to the script file located in `~/.config/hypr/scripts/`
->
-> Visual-studio-code Themes are in `switch4.sh` script file
+> * Visual-studio-code Themes are in `switch4.sh` script file
->
-> Firefox & Neovim Themes are in `switch7.sh` script file
+> * Firefox & Neovim Themes are in `switch7.sh` script file

 ## Visual studio code :
 - [ ] Dracula Clean